mahanthmukesh/Quora-Sincere-and-Insincere-Question-Classification/README.md

   - Based on false information, or contains absurd assumptions
 - Uses sexual content (incest, bestiality, pedophilia) for shock value, and not to seek genuine answers

+## Data Description

+The Data Set contains
-The training data includes the question that was asked, and whether it was identified as insincere (target = 1).
-The ground-truth labels contain some amount of noise: they are not guaranteed to be perfect.
+- the question that was asked
+- whether it was identified as insincere (target = 1).

-Note that the distribution of questions in the dataset should not be taken to be representative of the distribution of questions asked on Quora.
-This is, in part, because of the combination of sampling procedures and sanitization measures that have been applied to the final dataset.